B.G 2.16

 "ādyantayoḥ sarvakāryamasadeveti niścitam। yadyasanna viśeṣotra jāyate kotra jāyate॥ vyaktāvapi samaṃ yetadanavasthānyathā bhavet। evaṃ nāśepi boddhavyamatosanneva jāyate॥ tathāpyabhedānubhavāt kāryakāraṇayoḥ sadā। bhedasya cāviśeṣeṇa dehogāt kṣititāmiti॥ vyavahāro bhavedyasmādbalyevānubhavaḥ sadā॥"

 "All the activities are definitely non-existent before the beginning or after the end.
 Thus, the uniqueness of them does not arise before its beginning.
 It expresses itself because of the corresponding cause, not otherwise.
 When the cause is destroyed, without a relevant driving factor, it subsides.
-Therefore, we always experience the difference between the cause and non-cause.
+Therefore, we always experience the difference between the cause and the non-cause.
 In normal conversation, we say the body merges with the earth when it dies.
-This is by experiencing and differentiating bodies’ unique activities during childhood and other living phases compared to non-living state."
+This is by experiencing and differentiating bodies' unique activities during childhood and other living phases compared to a non-living state."

 iti brahmatarke।